Advanced Facilitator Credential

 - Free access to Waters Center Online Workshops

-- 1-year registration with log-in to Cauzality
+- Log-in to Cauzality

 - Access to Advanced Facilitator shared Google file and Padlet